-You’ve seen papers with titles such as “9 things you must do to . . . ,” or “3 questions you must ask . . .”
-These white papers are generally pleasant and easy to read.
+You’ve seen reports with titles such as “3 questions you must ask . . .” or “9 things you must do . . . ” These white papers are generally short (4-6 pages) and easy to read.

 According to Gordon Graham, this type of white paper is a “backgrounder.”
 He says: